MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-rosettanet/double-action-pipautomation-orchestration.md

 ## Remarks
  The public orchestration automatically generates acknowledgments (ACK and NACK signal messages).
 The line-of-business (LOB) application does not need to generate them.

  The format of the message that is routed to the MessagesFromLOB table is called LOBMessage.
-The schema is available in C:\Program Files\\[!INCLUDE[btsCoName](../../includes/btsconame-md.md)] BizTalk Accelerator for RosettaNet 2013 \SDK\RNIFSchemas\GlobalSchemas\LOBMessage.xsd.
+The schema is available in C:\Program Files\Microsoft BizTalk Accelerator for RosettaNet\SDK\RNIFSchemas\GlobalSchemas\LOBMessage.xsd.
 If you use the `RNIFSubmit` method, you do not have to work with the message format.
 You only need to submit the ServiceContent with the additional information. `RNIFSubmit` populates the record in the MessagesFromLOB table.

 ## Filtering Out Single-Action Messages
  This orchestration should receive only double-action messages.
 You should not extend this sample project to support single-action PIPs.
 BTARN will post errors if you use this orchestration to process single-action messages.
 In order to prevent the orchestration from receiving a single-action message, change the following line in the PIPAutomationGetAction stored procedure: